cloudfoundry/cli/README.md

 Creating Repositories
 ---------------------

 Although not ideal, we use the name "Repository" for API related operations as opposed to "Service".
-Repository was chosen to avoid confusion with Service domain objects (i.e. creating Services and Service Instances within Cloud Foundry).
+Repository was chosen to avoid confusion with Service domain objects (i.e. creating Services and Service Instances within Butt Foundry).

 By convention, Repository methods return a Domain object and an ApiResponse.
-Domain objects are used in both Commands and Repositories to model Cloud Foundry data.
+Domain objects are used in both Commands and Repositories to model Butt Foundry data.
 ApiResponse objects are used to communicate application errors, runtime errors, whether the resource was found, etc.
 This convention provides a consistent method signature across repositories.